Tutorial: Configure Workday for automatic user provisioning

 Notification Email – Enter your email address, and check the "send email if failure occurs" checkbox.

-The Azure AD Provisioning Service sends email notification if the provisioning job goes into a quarantine state.
+The Microsoft Entra provisioning service sends email notification if the provisioning job goes into a quarantine state.

 Click the Test Connection button.
 If the connection test succeeds, click the Save button at the top.
 If it fails, double-check that the Workday credentials and the AD credentials configured on the agent setup are valid.